Here's how to identify what's wrong when your boiler's on the blink

-Some issues you can safely troubleshoot yourself but others will require calling in a qualified Gas Safe-registered heating engineer to get things back up and running.
+Some issues you can safely troubleshoot and resolve yourself, but others will require calling in a qualified Gas Safe-registered heating engineer to get things back up and running.

 Here are the most common heating system problems and how to fix them.